 Most homeowners in Prince Edward Island purchase insurance to protect themselves from loss or damage to their home and/or personal belongings.
 If you are renting an apartment or house in Prince Edward Island, you should consider purchasing tenant insurance because, in the event of a fire or other event, the owner of the property’s insurance will not protect your personal belongings.

 The cost of insurance depends on different factors such as the value of the property and its contents.
 If you are working with a real estate agent to purchase a home in PEI, that person will be able to help you find an insurance company.
 The PEI Business Guide lists numerous insurance agencies.

 In Canada, when you finance the purchase of a home through a lender, that is known as a "mortgage."
 The Canada Mortgage and Housing Corporation offers an online housing guide for newcomers in multiple languages that is helpful for any first-time home buyer.

 Island Information has a thorough list of PEI banks and credit unions that may offer mortgages.

 PEI Housing Statistics

-- The overall average rent for a two-bedroom unit across Canada's 35 major city centers as of October 2011 was $883.
-Comparably, the average price for a two-bedroom unit in Charlottetown, PEI was $745 as released in a report by Canada Mortgage and Housing Corporation in October 2011.
+- The overall average rent for a two-bedroom unit across Canada's 35 major city centers as of first quarter 2014 was $919.
+Comparably, the average price for a two-bedroom unit in Charlottetown, PEI was $804 as released in a report by Canada Mortgage and Housing Corporation in first quarter 2014.